yjyao/practical-python/Notes/02_Working_with_data/07_Objects.md

 Bonus: How would you modify this example to additionally parse the `date` entry into a tuple such as `(6, 11, 2007)`?

-Spend some time to ponder what you’ve done in this exercise.
-We’ll revisit these ideas a little later.
+Spend some time to ponder what you've done in this exercise.
+We'll revisit these ideas a little later.

 [Contents](../Contents.md) \| [Previous (2.6 List Comprehensions)](06_List_comprehension.md) \| [Next (3 Program Organization)](../03_Program_organization/00_Overview.md)